abidarwish/silkroad/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Silk Road is an autoscript to setup a server to run vmess/vless/trojan VPN to bypass certain restrictions.
 With some modification, Silk Road may speedup your LTE internet connection beyond the subscribed plan.
+Look at these speedtest results, Silk Road has bypassed the telco speed which initially capped at 3mbps to skyrocket to more than 100mbps (you might get even higher speed with a better modem and router).

 <p align="center">
   <img src="ookla_speedtest.png">